 Phase 2: Tropical Storm

-Should a sufficiently powerful weather system develop late in the season with a sustained wind speed of 39 mph, Tropical Storm Erin will make its debut.
+On August 11, 2025, a sufficiently powerful weather system developed with a sustained wind speed of 39 mph, Tropical Storm Erin made its debut and strengthened to 45 mph winds.

 Phase 3: Hurricane